UW Center for AIDS and STD

 Epidemiology of Antimicrobial Resistant Gonococcal Infection (ARGC) in King County, Washington

 Figure 1: Gonorrhea diagnoses increased steadily in Washington State and in King County from 2011 to 2019.
 In 2020, the number of diagnosed cases decreased slightly, although it’s unclear whether this was due to a change in STD testing practices caused by the COVID-19 pandemic or a true decrease in incidence.
-In 2022, there were 4,432 gonorrhea diagnoses in King County.
+There were 9,797 gonorrhea diagnoses in Washington State and 4,434 gonorrhea diagnoses in King County in 2023.

 Figure 3: CDC’s Strengthening the U.S. Response to Resistant Gonorrhea (SURRG) monitors ARGC in patients of all genders with Neisseria gonorrhoeae (Ng) and at any infected anatomic site.
 Differences in ARGC are observed when comparing men who have sex with men (MSM) vs. heterosexual men and women.
-Reduced susceptibility to azithromycin steadily increased in MSM between 2017 and 2021, from 6% to 17%, and remained level in 2022.
-Reduced susceptibility to azithromycin in heterosexuals ranged from 1% to 4% through 2021, and increased in 2022 to 7%.
-Reduced susceptibility to cephalosporins (ceftriaxone and cefixime) has been low, 0-1% between 2017 and 2022, and has been detected in both MSM and heterosexuals.
+Reduced susceptibility to azithromycin steadily increased in MSM between 2017 and 2021, from 6% to 17%, and slightly decreased in 2023 to 15%.
+Reduced susceptibility to azithromycin in heterosexuals ranged from 1% to 4% through 2021, then increased through 2023 to 12%.
+Reduced susceptibility to cephalosporins (ceftriaxone and cefixime) has been low, 0-1% between 2017 and 2023, and has been detected in both MSM and heterosexuals.

-Figure 4: The proportion of gonococcal isolates with reduced susceptibility to azithromycin increased for all anatomic sites between 2017 and 2022.
-Genital isolates tended to have a lower prevalence of azithromycin reduced susceptibility (4-12%) compared to rectal (8-19%) and pharyngeal (6-22%) isolates.
+Figure 4: The proportion of gonococcal isolates with reduced susceptibility to azithromycin increased for all anatomic sites between 2017 and 2023.
+Genital isolates tended to have a lower prevalence of azithromycin reduced susceptibility compared to rectal and pharyngeal isolates except in 2023 (pharyngeal 12%, genital 14%, rectal 15%).

 Figure 5: The proportion of gonococcal isolates with reduced susceptibility to cephalosporins (ceftriaxone and cefixime) increased among all anatomic sites from 2017 (0%) to 2019 (1.5% at the pharynx, 1.3% at the rectum, and 1.0% at the genitals) and decreased back to 0% in 2021.
-In 2022, 0.7% of pharyngeal isolates had reduced susceptibility to cephalosporins, while genital and rectal isolates remained at 0%.
+In 2022 and 2023, 0.7% of pharyngeal isolates had reduced susceptibility to cephalosporins, while genital and rectal isolates remained at 0%.